Anzay12/Anzay12/README.md

 **TrendZone – Multi-Category Shopify Store (Design + Operations)**
 [Visit TrendZone](https://trendzone.in)
 Designed and managed a multi-category eCommerce store on Shopify.
 Handled theme customization, homepage design, app integrations, product catalog setup, order processing, and customer interaction via Shopify Admin.
 Focused on enhancing user experience and data-informed business strategies.

-**Stock Price Prediction Using LSTM**
-Developed a deep learning model with TensorFlow and Keras to forecast stock prices.
-Incorporated EMA, RSI, VWAP, MACD, and ATR indicators for better prediction accuracy.

-**Stock Trading Signal Model Using EMA**
-Created a rule-based strategy model to generate real-time buy/sell signals.
-Implemented parameter tuning and backtesting on historical data to optimize accuracy.

 **Retail Sales Analysis Dashboard (Excel + SQL + Power BI)**
 Built an end-to-end dashboard to analyze sales, inventory, and profitability.
 Used Excel and SQL for data cleaning and Power BI for building interactive, actionable dashboards.